gitbrent/PptxGenJS/docs/masters.md

 functionality.
 This enables you to easily create a Master Slide using code.

 Slide Masters are created by calling the `defineSlideMaster()` method along with an options object (same style used in Slides).
-Once defined, you can pass the Master title to `addNewSlide()` and that Slide will use the Layout previously defined.
+Once defined, you can pass the Master title to `addSlide()` and that Slide will use the Layout previously defined.
 See the demo under /examples for several working examples.

 The defined Masters become first-class Layouts in the exported PowerPoint presentation and can be changed